 Life Support Equipment

 If someone in your home is dependent on life-support equipment, do not wait until an outage to notify us– CALL US NOW – at 406-751-4483 .
-We will give these residences priority when services are reconnected.
-The Co-op suggests that you have a stand-by generator available as a precautionary measure (follow safe standby generator procedures).
+We will do our best to give these residences priority when services are reconnected.
+Power outages are a reality, and can be prolonged depending on the situation, so if you must have power, the Co-op suggests that you have a stand-by generator available as a precautionary measure (follow safe standby generator procedures).

 During a power outage

 - Only use generators outdoors and away from windows.